 So what does a TASTE pitch look like?

 We’re most interested in your well-reasoned idea.
-A story with a strong point of view that is backed by clear reporting and/or is supported by proven expertise.
-We don’t care too much about where you’ve been published, where you live, how old you are, and whether you hold an English/journalism degree, let alone went to college.
+A story with a strong point of view that is backed by clear reporting and/or supported by proven expertise.
+We don’t care too much about where you’ve been published, where you live, how old you are, or whether you hold an English/journalism degree, let alone if you went to college.
 But we do want to know why you are qualified to write this story.
 And if we don’t know you, we’d like to see some of your work.
 Links are great.
 The pitch should outline the story in detail, with specifics.
-For us, the excitement comes from not just colorful copy, but substance to back it up.
-A wise turn of phrase is not a reason to flake on details.
-We’d like to see both—voice and substance.
-If you are pitching a feature that involves recipe development, or sourcing from chefs, clips of similar work are required.
+For us, the excitement comes from not just colorful copy but substance to back it up.
+A wise turn of phrase is not a substitute for detailed observation and reporting.
+If you are pitching a feature that involves recipe development or sourcing from chefs, clips of similar work are required.

 Photographers and illustrators: Hello!

-We are always on the hunt for photo and illustrator talent, and assign a bunch of work each month.
-If you feel that your style fits, or that your style should fit, send us a link to your portfolio as well as editorial clips.
+We are always on the hunt for photo and illustrator talent, and we assign lots of work each month.
+If you feel that your style is a match for ours, or that your style should be a match for ours, send us a link to your portfolio as well as editorial clips.
 If you don’t have editorial clips, don’t worry!
-They are not required but are certainly helpful.
+They are helpful, but not required.
 And if you are a photographer who can also prepare and style food, please let us know.